n8n-io/n8n-docs/docs/doc2/table/manual-row-selection.md

 ---
 title: "Manual row selection"
 date: "2022-02-18"
+description: In DOC² rows can be selected manually
 tags:
   - DOC²
+  - Row
+  - Selection
+  - Table Extraction
 ---

 It is possible that on some documents text in rows is not only written under one column.
 It might happen that it is written through different columns like in the example below: